 At the September General Meeting, the President shall announce to the General Membership that elections for Officers will occur at the November General Meeting.
 At the October General Meeting, those Members interested in a particular office in the Society shall declare his or her candidacy for that Office.
 The Society Officers shall be elected annually at the November General Business Meeting.
 From October, the Nominees names shall be announced publicly at least 30 days prior to the election meeting.
 Any Member who has been a Member for one year, and is a paid Member in good standing, may run for office.
 All Members of the Executive Council must be at least 18 years of age.

-While not encouraged or desired, due to the small size of this Society, a Member may simultaneously hold two or more elected or appointed positions on the Executive Council if necessary, and shall have votes based on the number of positions held.
+A Member may simultaneously hold two or more elected or appointed positions on the Executive Council if necessary, and shall have votes based on the number of positions held.
 After the Election in November, the newly elected Officers shall be introduced to the General Membership.
 Newly elected Officers of the Executive Council shall take office on the first day of December following their election at the November General Business Meeting.

 Section 5.
 Vacancies on the Executive Council: